-PedidosYa ultimately selected Datadog because it offers customizable, out-of- the-box threat detection rules that facilitate comprehensive security analysis of malicious patterns across the entire tech stack.
+PedidosYa ultimately selected Datadog because it offers customizable, out-of-the-box threat detection rules that facilitate comprehensive security analysis of malicious patterns across the entire tech stack.
+To do so Delivery Hero was able to integrate the Datadog Cloud SIEM with AWS CloudFront, and correlate the access log data to the application logs from their AWS EC2 instances to detect the malicious activity.
 These flexible detection rules identify a wide range of attacker techniques in real time and are mapped to the MITRE ATT&CK framework.
 And because Datadog Security Monitoring is fully integrated with the rest of the Datadog platform, users can correlate a potential threat with relevant application and infrastructure monitoring data in order to quickly triage security alerts.

 Additionally, Datadog’s extensive tagging system allows users to group security signals in logical ways, such as by service, region, or IP address.
 For example, users can view high-level metric data for a particular security signal, and then use tags to zero in on a security group or region.
 These tags can also be used to create graphs based on filtered or aggregated metrics.
 This ability to group and visualize security data streamlines the threat detection process for complex systems, such as the one at PedidosYa.

-Datadog Security Monitoring also comes equipped with expert-built, out-of- the-box dashboards that provide overviews of all security-related data.
+Datadog Security Monitoring is part of the Datadog Cloud Security Platform, which protects an organization’s production environment with a full-stack offering providing threat detection, posture management, workload security, and application security.
+Security Monitoring also comes equipped with expert-built, out-of-the-box dashboards that provide overviews of all security-related data.
 The IP address overview dashboard is particularly useful for troubleshooting malicious activity patterns like the one identified at PedidosYa, as it enables users to correlate IP addresses with security signals, events, and a variety of log types in a single pane of glass.